-In addition, the parish has to consider its tourism sector: tourists will expect to be able to charge their EV's conveniently.
+In addition, the parish has to consider its tourism sector : tourists will expect to be able to charge their EV's conveniently.

-Project 3: Parking and Public EV Charging
+Project 4 : Parking and Public EV Charging

-Work with the highways authority and local government organisations to explore whether more parking and public EV charging can be established in Peasmarsh Parish, perhaps in combination with traffic calming measures.
+Work with ESCC to explore whether more parking and public EV charging can be established in Peasmarsh Parish, perhaps in combination with traffic calming measures.